Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1115.557953,1128.620009.md

 ### Transcript

-> drive a car in would you call that pipe
+> drive a car in would you call that pipe maybe of cave tunnel because we have was he building caves well you could try